-About us
+About

-Auditory feedback from self-motion
+Self-cuing and auditory feedback from self-motion

 Craft wearable devices for real-time feedback and sonification